JorgenEriksen/Semester-assignment-2018/README.md

-# semester-task-2018
+# semester-assignment-2018
-My semester task in Webdesign 2018
+My semester assignment in Webdesign 2018

 You can read the assignment